RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 This will add the Kafka extension and APIs to our Cart service app.

-* Like our Payment service, add this code to the `// TODO: Add annotation of orders messaging configuration here` marker:
+* Like our Payment service, add this code to the `// TODO: Add annotation of orders messaging configuration here` marker inside the `CartResource` class inside the `com.redhat.cloudnative` package:

 ~~~java
     @ConfigProperty(name = "mp.messaging.outgoing.orders.bootstrap.servers")